ShaunBest/lalist/README.md

 the plasma packages you want to install and you spent some hours doing this right.  well now you have your list could be named 'selection' and the list from earlier 'plasmagrp'.
-You could run the command % 'python lalist.py selection plasmagrp' and see output file 'leftover2' the file generated by lalist to get a list only of the packages you haven't enlisted as you selection from 'plasmagrp'.
+You could run the command % 'python lalist.py selection plasmagrp' and see output file 'leftover2' the file generated by lalist to get a list only of the packages you haven't enlisted as your selection from 'plasmagrp'.
 You did this because you want to keep reading about every package in the plasma group and have a tool to automatically shorten your 'todo' list with your 'done' list or etc.  I think Arch Linux users could find this a very helpful tool which saves them lots of otherwise batch file scripting awk and sed commands usage.